apache/camel/examples/camel-example-tracer/README.txt

 To run the example with Maven, type mvn camel:run

-In the HSQL Database Explorer type select * from camel_messagetraced

-to see the trace events of the Exchanges.
-Notice how the Exchange correlates with fromNode/toNode so you exactly can see how a given Exchange was routed in Camel.

-Using the query:
-  select shortExchangeId, previousNode, toNode, body from camel_messagetraced order by id

-is a bit more easier to read as it uses the fields we are most interested in to see how Exchanges was routed in Camel.

 In the console you can enter some words separated with space.
 Try to enter: nice beer beer whiskey